apollographql/apollo-server/docs/source/schema/schema.md

 }
 ```

-This implements a single `addBook` mutation which accepts `title` and `author` as arguments (both `String` types).
-We'll go further into arguments (also known as "input types") in [types](/schema/schema/#input-types), but the important thing to note here is that this mutation will return the newly-created `Book` object.

-The `Book` object will match the previously-created `Book` type (from above) and, much like the `Query` type, we specify the fields to include in the return object when sending the `mutation`:
+This `Mutation` type defines a single available mutation, `addBook`.
+The mutation accepts two arguments (`title` and `author`) and returns a newly created `Book` object.
+As you'd expect, this `Book` object conforms to the structure that we defined in our schema.

+#### Structuring a mutation

+Like queries, mutations match the structure of your schema's type definitions.
+The following mutation creates a new `Book` and requests certain fields of the created object as a return value:

 ```graphql
 mutation {